What do you do?

 A series of in-person sessions co-created with Jomo that span over 6-12 months offering a uniquely collaborative method of engagement that serves counter to the dehumanizing programming of white dominance.
 Participants at all stages of their journey have found this method to be impactful.

-Focused support for white executives who are part of an organization that is actively engaged in equity, diversity, and inclusion efforts.
-This method of coaching white people in seats of power is intentionally high in both accountability and support of a deeper personal and institutional commitment to and application of the work.
+Focused support for white people who want to propel their anti-racist efforts forward.
+This method of coaching white people is intentionally high in both challenge and support of a deeper personal (and in some cases, institutional) commitment to and application of, an anti-racist vision for a just world.

 Individual and institutional targeted support that focuses on creating conversations that foster curiosity, critical thinking, self examination and vulnerability.
 Solutions are sought through an equity lens and by exploring possibility, evaluating responsibility, embracing accountability and engaging community.